Cannistra94/PetPredict/README.md

 If you've already done the preprocessing and you wish to try different models or settings you can download the script run_analysis_skip_preprocessing.py which takes same parameters as run_analysis but it skips all the processing steps.

+EXAMPLE USAGE:
+cd /path/to/project/directory

+python run_analysis 0 1.6 1 0 10 0

+Note: running all the pre-processing may require time, according to the number of images to be processed.
+Running the script without pre-processing needed will take around 10 minutes.